JakBern/EECS_348_Project/team_resources/style_notes.md

 Classes should use upper camel case (eg, ClassName).

 **Namespaces**
-Namespaces should use snake case, although they should preferably only be one word long (eg, namespace_name, preferably just "namespace")
+Namespaces should use snake case, although they should preferably only be one word long (eg, namespace_name, preferably just "namespace").